Turn website visitors into sales calls, instantly

 3. Failing to track the most effective activities

 Reps must observe and conclude from each sales call they make, notice what works and what is just a waste of time regarding closing deals.
-Inside sales are very much about the analytical approach and quantitative analysis.
+They can use CRM or a solution like Stackfield to track progress.

 The Head of Sales analyzes their reports, asks questions, provides reps with feedback and, if needed, coaching sessions, to help them assess their work and results.

 4. Lack of a next step

 Also, sales team leaders and the Head of Sales listen to the sales calls of their coworkers and check if this super important part is not omitted.

 5. Getting mad at a prospect

 Sometimes sales calls don’t go as planned, the customer is being fussy, complains about literally everything or just isn’t interested in the offer.

-The Callpage way: Everyone can have a rough day or a problem that stops them from focusing on the conversation, every rep needs to remember that.
+The CallPage way: Everyone can have a rough day or a problem that stops them from focusing on the conversation, every rep needs to remember that.